 This project has been supported by the Hungarian OTKA Grant K83790, ESA PECS Contract No. 4000110889/14/NL/NDe, the Lendület-2009 Young Researchers Programme of the Hungarian Academy of Sciences and the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 269194 (IRSES/ASK) and no. 312844 (SPACEINN).
 AD, RSz and GyMSz have been supported by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences.
 TB, BCs, JK and GyMSz would like to thank City of Szombathely for support under Agreement No. S-11-1027.
-This paper includes data collected by the Kepler mission.
-Funding for the Kepler mission is provided by the NASA Science Mission directorate.
-Based on observations obtained with the APO 3.5-m telescope, which is owned and operated by the Astrophysical Research Consortium.
-The authors wish to tank Dr. Gregory Feiden for calling their attention for a numerical error in an earlier version of the manuscript.
+Based on observations obtained with the Apache Point Observatory 3.5-meter telescope, which is owned and operated by the Astrophysical Research Consortium.

-&lt;sup>7 In the classic parametric resonance discussed by, e.g. Wu & Goldreich (2001), a self-excited 'parent' mode non-linearly transfers energy to two 'daughter' modes.
+6 In the classic parametric resonance discussed by, e.g., Wu & Goldreich (2001), a self-excited "parent" mode nonlinearly transfers energy to two "daughter" modes.
 However, it is also possible for two self-excited (or tidally excited) parent modes to transfer energy to a single daughter mode.